UiL-OTS-labs-backoffice/SimpleSAML-Example-And-Documentation/README.md

-# SimpleSAML-Example-And-Documentation
+# CDH Federated Authentication Documentation
-This how to tries to describe the process of setting up SimpleSaml to talk to the Identity Provider of University Utrechts ITS, and subsequently setting up a PHP project to make use of the features offered by SimpleSaml.
-The example code is present in this repository
+This how to tries to describe the process of setting up Federated Authentication to talk to the Identity Provider of University Utrechts ITS and/or SurfConext.
+Currently it documents SAML authentication, but OpenID to be added in the future.

-The how-to is published online at [https://uil-ots-labs-backoffice.github.io/SimpleSAML-Example-And-Documentation/](https://uil-ots-labs-backoffice.github.io/SimpleSAML-Example-And-Documentation/)

 The intention of this project is to use the community to add documentation and example implementations for many more langauges, which will be an ongoing project.